 - Cancer Council 13 11 20 Information and Support service – call 13 11 20 Mon–Fri, 9am–5pm, to talk confidentially to a health professional about anything to do with cancer

 - Cancer Council Online Community – a supportive online community for people affected by cancer

 - Easy-to-read information about cancer – cancer types, treatments and issues

 - Mindful meditation for people with cancer, their families and carers – this recording guides you through the basics of mindfulness so that you can focus more easily on the present

 - Relaxation for people with cancer, their families and carers – this recording of simple, gentle relaxation exercises may help you release muscle tension, sleep better and improve the effectiveness of other pain-relief methods

 - Pain clinics in NSW – a list of pain management services published on the website of the NSW Department of Health

 - Pain apps – a list of apps designed to help with tracking pain and managing pain through a variety of approaches

 - NSW ACI Pain Management Network – find a series of videos to watch to help you gain a better understanding of your pain as well as a list of resources about managing chronic pain

-- Pain Australia – this national advocacy organisation provides lots of information about managing acute, chronic and cancer pain, and links to helpful resources, including support groups and apps
+- Pain Australia – this national advocacy organisation provides lots of information about managing acute, chronic and cancer pain, and links to helpful resources, including support groups and tools and apps

 - Breast Cancer Network Australia: Pain management – read more about developing a pain management plan and tips for those with breast cancer